If you are looking for ways to buy cryptocurrency with a credit card in Canada, this guide covers some of the best options available.

 - Higher trading commissions when paying with a credit card

 - Some platforms offering crypto purchases with a credit card are scams

 Should I Buy Cryptocurrency With a Credit Card?

-Cryptocurrencies are speculative investments, and the risk you take only increases when you invest using borrowed funds.
+Cryptocurrencies are speculative investments and the risk you take only increases when you use borrowed funds.